HEROgold/Winter-Dragon-Bot/README.md

 - **Error Handling**: Extensive error handling mechanisms to ensure stability and reliability.
 - **SQLite Integration**: Utilizes SQLite for data storage, management and speed.
 - **Docker Support**: Designed to run in Docker containers for easy deployment and scalability.
 Includes two Python 3.12 container's, for the bot and the corresponding website and a postgresql container.
+- **Website**: There's a builtin website that helps users and administrators to manage servers, commands, and the database.

 ## Installation